huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_eip.md

 # huaweicloud_vpc_eip

-Manages a EIP resource within HuaweiCloud.
+Manages an EIP resource within HuaweiCloud.
 This is an alternative to `huaweicloud_vpc_eip_v1`

 ## Example Usage